MapsPeople/docs/src/content/getting-started/android/v4/directions.md

 </mi-tab-panel>
 </mi-tabs>

-We start by implementing logic to our createRoute method to query a route through `MPDirectionsService` and assign the onRouteResultListener to the activity.
+We start by implementing logic to our createRoute method to query a route through [`MPDirectionsService`](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-m-p-directions-service/index.html?query=class%20MPDirectionsService%20:%20MPDirectionsServiceInterface) and assign the onRouteResultListener to the activity.
 When we call the `createRoute` through our `onClickListener` we will receive a result through our `onRouteResult` implementation.

 When we receive a result on our listener, we render the route through the `MPDirectionsRenderer`.

-We create global variables of the `MPdirectionsRenderer` and `MPDirectionsService` and create a getter to the `MPDirectionsRenderer` to access it from _fragments_ later on.
+We create global variables of the [`MPdirectionsRenderer`](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-m-p-directions-renderer/index.html?query=class%20MPDirectionsRenderer) and [`MPDirectionsService`](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-m-p-directions-service/index.html?query=class%20MPDirectionsService%20:%20MPDirectionsServiceInterface) and create a getter to the [`MPdirectionsRenderer`](https://app.mapsindoors.com/mapsindoors/reference/android/v4/MapsIndoorsSDK/com.mapsindoors.core/-m-p-directions-renderer/index.html?query=class%20MPDirectionsRenderer) to access it from _fragments_ later on.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>